-The Global Burden of Disease (GBD), a data base that just keeps getting better and better, tells us that 25 million women and girls are dying each year.
-About 3 million are girls under 15, 3 million are women under 50, and 19 million are women over 50.
+The Global Burden of Disease (GBD), a data base that just keeps getting better and better, tells us that 25.6 million women and girls are dying each year.
+About 2.8 million are girls under 15, 2.8 million are women 15 to 49 years, and 20 million are women over 50.
 What is killing these girls and women?
 Among girls under 15, it is still the big communicable diseases – pneumonia, malaria, and diarrhea – and several newborn causes, mainly preterm birth, birth trauma, and sepsis.
-In fact almost half of all deaths among girls are now concentrated in the first month of life.
+In fact almost half of all deaths among girls under five years are now concentrated in the first month of life.
 But the good news is that these deaths are declining.
 Deaths among girls have halved since 1990.

-Infections also remain major drivers of death among women under 50, principally HIV-AIDs, TB, and diarrhea, but it is non-communicable diseases (NCDs) that claim the most lives, especially cancers (breast, cervical, and lung), cardiovascular diseases (heart disease, stroke), and chronic kidney disease.
-Deaths in pregnancy and childbirth are still killing too many young women and self-harm is the third leading cause of death.
+Infections also remain major drivers of death among women aged 15 to 49 years, principally HIV/AIDs, TB, pneumonia and diarrhea.
+But it is non-communicable diseases (NCDs) that claim the most lives, especially cancers (breast, cervical, and lung), cardiovascular diseases (heart disease, stroke), and chronic kidney disease.
+Deaths in pregnancy and childbirth are still killing too many young women and self-harm is the third leading cause of death among young women.
 Unlike deaths among girls, deaths among women under 50 are not declining.
-Basically, the same number of women who died in 1990 are stilling dying now.
+Slightly more women are dying in 2017 compared to 1990.